Booking now for:

-Can’t make it?
-If you fancy booking an ad-hoc session, give Paul McGrane a shout – 020 7420 9881 or membership at poetrysociety.org.uk and we’ll see if Roz is free.
+If no dates are available, or you fancy booking an ad-hoc session, give Paul McGrane a shout – 020 7420 9881 or membership at poetrysociety.org.uk and we’ll see if Roz is available.

 Nice discount for Poetry Society Members – £45. £55 for non-members.